Introduction to Rili Shrimp

 Rili Shrimp Origin and Background

-The Rili Shrimp originated from the Taiwanese keepers around 2010 and since then it has been a highly sought shrimp owing to its new coloration and impeccable blend of vivacious colors and clear parts.
-Rilis are mutants of the red Neocaridinas with white patches, bands, splotches and stripes.
-It was after selectively breeding them when the line was alleviated and availed to the general public.
-Rili shrimp fetched an excess price once it arrived in the North American market but since then their prices have dropped drastically.
-After stabilizing the Rili line, color transmutes of blue, green and orange/yellow have been attained.
+The Rili Shrimp came from Taiwanese breeders around 2010, and was extremely sought after for its new coloration and perfect blend of vibrant colors and clear parts.
+The earliest Rilis were selectively bred from the red Neocaridinas with white patches, stripes, bands and splotches until the line was alleviated and made available to the general public.
+Upon its arrival into the North American market, Rili shrimp fetched an excessive price; since then, the prices have been dropped dramatically.
+Since the stabilization of the Rili line, color morphs of green, blue and orange/yellow have been achieved.

 Water Parameters for Rili Shrimp